The Nevada County Poet Laureate Program is an initiative of Nevada County Arts Council in collaboration with Nevada County Board of Supervisors.

 The Nevada County Poet Laureate Program was inaugurated at Sierra Poetry Festival in 2017 in the presence of California Poet Laureate, Dana Gioia.
 Our program involves writing poems to commemorate county events (the opening of the Madelyn Helling Library's new amphitheater, for instance), reading (at the Sierra Poetry Festival, the Yuba Lit readings, etc.), and developing one or more projects to boost community involvement in poetry.

 Fisk was born in San Francisco, educated at Harvard, and holds an MBA from Simmons College Graduate School of Management.
-She lives in Nevada City, where she teaches creative writing and works as a life coach in the Skills for Change tradition.
-She runs the on-line workshop Poetry Boot Camp (poetrybootcamp.com) and teaches expressive writing to cancer patients at Sierra Nevada Memorial Hospital.
-Visit her at mollyfisk.com, and read her blog at mollyfiskunlimited.com.
+She lives in Nevada City, where she teaches poetry and creative writing, and works as a life coach in the Skills for Change tradition.
+More about Molly and be found at poetrybootcamp.com, at mollyfisk.com, and at mollyfiskunlimited.com.

 God Speaks to the Rope Swings of Summer